How the church can love and honour singles

 Given this gender gap, it's a statistical reality that many Christian women who desire marriage and children will not be able to achieve this, at least with a man who shares their faith.
 Many will wait years, only to remain disappointed.
 For the many for whom dating or marrying someone outside their faith is not an option, singleness may well be part of the cost of following Jesus.

 God is, of course, capable of providing.
 I know several Christian women who found spouses in their 30s, 40s, and even 50s.
 Given the overall societal trend of later marriage, it's not surprising that this trend finds its way into the church as well.

 However, how does the church love and minister well to those who are still waiting, those who may never marry, and those for whom singleness may be a calling (a nearly lost concept in the modern church?)

-I've seen a few blog posts lately asking these questions, and as a 33-year-old single Christian women, here are some of my thoughts.
+I've seen a few blog posts lately asking these questions, and here are some of my thoughts.

 1. Stop telling people that they will find a spouse one day

 People (usually married) who interact with singles and observe their frustration at not being married often react by assuring them that they are sure they will find someone one day.
 This is very well-meant and intended to comfort and encourage.
 However, I believe it is misguided.

 No one has the ability to predict or promise that anyone will find a spouse.
 It's a very human reaction to want to respond to someone's suffering by offering hope.
 But it has the effect of denying the person's struggle in the here and now, and it's something God hasn't guaranteed.
 It also overlooks the fact that some percentage of singles are so by desire or calling.
 Instead of whitewashing someone's struggle by making unfounded promises, how about walking with them through it?
 How about learning what it might be like for them to live in the wait, and how you can support and love them?